ComPair/Geometry/README.md

 -The *Layer.geo file constructs both the individual wafers/logs and then places those structures into segments.
 It then places those segments into a single detector layer.
 -The *Detector.geo file then takes the individual layers and stacks them (in the z axis) to form a complete detector subsystem.

-The "CompairBase.geo.setup" file combines all the single detector subsystems into a whole instrument.
+The "AmegoBase.geo.setup" file combines all the single detector subsystems into a whole instrument.
 It only has to include reference to the individual *Detector.geo files as it effectively treats the subsystems as monolithic units that can be placed at different locations.

 #Checking out